denoland/fresh/docs/latest/concepts/ahead-of-time-builds.md

 Once this is set up you're ready for your next deployment.
 Whenever a new PR is merged into the `main` branch on GitHub the deploy action will be executed and deploy the optimized assets to Deno Deploy.

+> [info]: If the project is already linked in "Automatic" mode, unlink the
+> repository first and re-link it again.

 ## Migrating existing projects with Plugins